 That doesn’t sound so hot.

-Now let’s take a look at the numbers when it comes to renting.
+Now let’s take a look at the numbers in the buy or rent scenario when it comes to renting.
 First, there’s good news here.
 When you rent you don’t have maintenance costs, you don’t pay property taxes, you don’t pay interest on a mortgage, and renter’s insurance is a pittance compared to homeowner’s.
 Sounds pretty good so far!

 In order to run the numbers on renting we will first have to make some assumptions.

-Let’s assume that today you pay $500/month rent, which is a low estimate for many areas.
-Of course, over time, rent increases, so we’ll assume that at the end of 30 years you will be paying $1,500/month in rent.
-Over that 30 years the result is that you have paid an average of $1,000/month in rent during that time.
+Let’s assume that today you pay $1,326/month rent, which is the average U.S. rent in 2022.
+Of course, over time, rent increases, so we’ll assume that at the end of 30 years you will be paying around $2,600/month in rent.
+Over 30 years the result is that you have paid an average of $1,963/month in rent during that time.

 Looks like you saved a lot of money!

-That means on a monthly basis you would have spent $429/month less than if you had bought a house.
+That means on a monthly basis you would have spent $1,081/month less than if you had bought a house.

 Buy vs. Rent During Retirement

 But now let’s look at what you have at the end of 30 years.
-If you’re a renter, yes, you spent over $154,000 less over the years, but you have absolutely nothing to show for it.
-You also still have a rent payment to meet every month and the rent will certainly not be going down.
+If you’re a renter, yes, you spent $389,160 less over the years, but you have absolutely nothing to show for it.
+You continue to have a rent payment every month which will certainly continue to increase over time.

-If you continue renting into your old age, in 25 years you will spend another $450,000 on rent ($1,500 x 300 months) at a time in your life when income is usually very limited, and that number assumes the rent never goes up over that 25 years, so that number is actually very low.
+If you continue renting into your old age, in 25 years you will spend another $720,000 on rent ($2,400 x 300 months) at a time in your life when income is usually very limited.
+This number assumes the rent never goes up over 25 years, so this estimate is actually very low.

-However, when you own a home instead of rent, at the end of 30 years you have no more house payment to pay and you have a physical asset worth $491,368 that will still continue to appreciate over time.
-You will still have expenses to pay such as property taxes, maintenance, and insurance, but they are much less than rent and will actually be offset by the appreciation of the value of the house.
+However, when you own a home instead of rent, at the end of 30 years you have no more house payments and you have a physical asset worth $1,040,567, which will continue to appreciate over time.
+You will still have expenses to pay such as property taxes, maintenance, and insurance, but they are much less than rent, and will mostly be offset by the appreciation of the value of the house.

 I won’t bombard you with anymore numbers, but I think it’s obvious that owning a home instead of renting is better in the long run because you’re building equity as long as you own the home, and you set yourself up for a financial future that can be much easier to cope with in your old age because you own an asset that’s still appreciating, instead of owing monthly rent payments that will only continue to rise.

-To conclude, it’s obvious that the housing market has been terrible over the last few years, and a few uninformed people may try to convince you to be a perpetual renter because homeownership is too “risky”.
-But when it comes down to it, long term homeownership is far less risky than renting ever will be.
+To conclude, the housing market always has its ups and downs, and a few uninformed people may try to convince you to be a perpetual renter because homeownership is too risky or expensive.
+The option whether to rent or buy will always be debated.
+But when it comes down to it, the numbers are clear that long term homeownership is a key for building generational wealth, and is far less risky than renting will ever be.